 Without a vaccine, to reach herd immunity, if it's even possible, would require about 300 million COVID-19 cases in the United States.
-That's 48 times the 6.2 million known cases so far - which have already killed 188,000 Americans.
+That's 48 times the 6.2 million known cases so far - which have already killed 188 thousand Americans.

-Even if half of America's COVID-19 cases have gone undetected, and even if we optimistically assume medical advances will reduce the fatality rate by half, reaching herd immunity without a vaccine would still kill 12 times as many Americans as have already died from the disease, i.e., more than 2 million.
+Even if half of America's COVID-19 cases have gone undetected, and even if we optimistically assume medical advances will reduce the fatality rate by half, reaching herd immunity without a vaccine would still kill twelve times as many Americans as have already died from it, i.e., more than two million.